Open-Grid-Alliance/vision-paper/main.md

 via fungible resources that are employed, when and where they are needed, on demand, and with service guarantees.
 It combines all the necessary components including hardware, software, networking, and infrastructure technologies to support the next generation of applications.

+[//]: # (This diagram leaves open more questions than it answers.)
+[//]: # (This diagram is IMHO much to detailed and confuses - is on a detail level for an architecture but not for a vision.)

 ![High-level illustration of the Grid and its key features.](Grid_highlevel_illustration.png)